Skip to content

 In Ghana, Danida has supported development research and learning programmes for many years resulting in the establishment of the Ghanaian chapter of the Danida Alumni Network ‘DAN-G’ in 2000.
 Learn more about DAN-G’s activities here.

 Danida Fellow Centre administers applications for research calls and learning programmes.
-In Ghana, it is a precondition that applicants are linked to one of the Embassy’s three strategic sector cooperations in the maritime sector, statistics and urban water management.
-Find out more here or contact sector counsellor Ole Pilgaard Stubdrup at [email protected]
+In Ghana, it is a precondition that applicants are linked to one of the Embassy’s four strategic sector cooperations in the maritime sector, statistics, meteorology and climate, and urban water management.
+Find out more here or contact sector counsellor Mathias Thuborg Madsen at [email protected]

 Examples of Danida supported research projects in Ghana: